martysweet/gapps-sheets-extractor-to-s3/README.md

 config.json
 -----------
-The config.json file should contain the s3 parameters and sheet ID of the Google Sheet you wish to open (...spreadsheets/d/_SHEETID_/edit...)
+The config.json file should contain the s3 and sheet parameters of the Google Sheet you wish to open (...spreadsheets/d/_SHEETID_/edit...)
 ~~~json
 {